apostrophecms/apostrophe-documentation/docs/modules/apostrophe-docs/server-apostrophe-cursor.md

 `and` is a more common choice.
 You can also pass a criteria object as the second argument to any `find` method.
+### addLateCriteria(*value*)
+Filter.
+Provides an object to be merged directly into the final criteria object that will go to MongoDB.
+This is to be used only in cases where MongoDB forbids the use of an operator inside `$and`, such as the `$near` operator.
 ### and(*value*)
 Filter.
 Requires all criteria already specified AND the criteria object specified by `c` to match